avalonv/curdle/README.md

 - [X] Update word display logic to more closely match the original's when there are repeated letters

-- [ ] Fix poor colour contrast on some terminals
+- [ ] Fix terrible colour contrast on some terminals

 - [ ] Possibly also add option to print emoji summary at the end like the official game